Ohio Criminal Justice Programs Online: Finding the Right School

 • Additional requirements for Peace Officers Training Academy Concentration

-Bachelor’s Degrees Offered Online in Ohio
+Bachelor’s Degrees Offered Online in Criminal Justice

 A bachelor’s degree in criminal justice often takes twice as long to complete as an associate degree.
 The bachelor’s degree provides several advantages in return for this extra time in school.
 It offers added criminal justice training as well as a broad education as a result of the additional general education requirements.
 Earning a four-year degree opens the door to advancement later.
 Whether it’s a lateral transfer, promotion, or graduate school, having a bachelor’s degree can aid your progression.